-Like everything else, financial knowledge has to be learned.
-Unfortunately, many young people lack financial literacy.
+Many teenagers lack essential financial knowledge.
 A Rand Corporation study in 2018 concluded that students showed “objectively low levels of financial literacy”.
-Some findings:
+Some of that study’s findings:

 - Only 28% of college students were able to correctly answer three simple questions on inflation, interest, and investments.